 Oh, and the happy hour is open to all, so if you don’t drink (or don’t want to drink), you’re welcome, too.

-Below, I’ll share how you can turn this summery margarita into a mockarita!
+Below, I’ll share how you can turn this homemade strawberry margarita on the rocks into a mockarita, too!

-What you’ll need to make Strawberry Margaritas (and a Strawberry Mockarita on the Rocks)
+What you’ll need to make a homemade Strawberry Margarita on the Rocks

 - Stirrings Margarita Rimmer Cocktail Garnish